 Get 50% off your ticket to the best freaking wedding expo in Philadelphia! #Features#events#pennsylvania#philadelphia#wedding expo July 14 | Megan Finley Horowitz meggyfin This could be YOU this August… It's time again for our sponsor, The Lovesick Expo, to bring you everything you need to plan your wedding, all in one location.
 The Lovesick Expo has been bringing booze, burlesque, the best wedding talent, and the best engaged folk together under one roof for the past seven years!
 This August 13, 2017, they'll do it all again (with a discount for our readers — read on!)… Sunday, August 13, 2017 @ World Cafe Live 3025 Walnut Street, Philadelphia, PA 11:00am – 3:00pm Tickets are $10 in advance; $15 at door Related Post 4 people who are going to unexpectedly LOVE the Lovesick Expos The Lovesick Expos are fast approaching.
 Ariel's going.
 Are you?
 Are your partners?
 Are your parents?
 We hope they're ALL coming, here's why… For those that haven't attended (or heard us gush and gush about it), Lovesick is basically a Philadelphia wedding show for people who hate wedding shows.
 Trust me: I hate wedding shows, and I am obsessed with the Lovesick.
 There's entertainment, amazing music, the best wedding vendors ever… And it's thrown by some of our favorite people (we call them "the boys of Lovesick"), and attended by some of our other favorite people (we call them "our readers").
 Here's how much other people love Lovesick too… "Lovesick is by far my favorite out of all wedding shows I have been to.
 The vendors are great and there is such a variety and really amazing and creative ideas."
 "I've never gone to any other wedding expos, because I've never been interested in them.
 Lovesick, on the other hand, was fun and cheerful and full of LGBT- and women-owned businesses!
 While I'm not sure which vendors I may select, it was a great opportunity to learn more about my options in a friendly low-pressure setting."
 "I attended this with my fiance (male), and was a bit nervous because other shows I went to seemed much more focused on the bride, mother of bride, bridesmaids.
 I was worried he wouldn't fit in, but there were a ton of other grooms there and it was much more couple-focused which I liked."
 "We actually went to a traditional bridal show in Philly directly after Lovesick, and I could not wait to get out.
 I think of myself as more of a traditional bride and was a bit skeptical of Lovesick, but after only about 3 minutes at the traditional expo, I was glad I went to Lovesick!!
 Lovesick was the complete opposite of the traditional expo, your vendors were friendly and personable.
 They did not force their product on you or trap you with nonsense conversation!
 My friends and I had such a great time and got a lot of useful info!"
 Still need convincing this wedding expo doesn't suck?
 Just watch this: Philly couples, this is where you go to check out 40 curated vendors, live music, awesome food, thousands of dollars in giveaways, and more!
 OFFBEAT BRIDE DISCOUNT: Use code OFFBEAT17 for a 50% discount on tickets for Offbeat Bride readers!
 (There are only 100 available for this show.)
 Engaged Philly couples, y'all better hurry up and get your discounted tickets, so you can bring your entire crew, so you can party while you plan your wedding at the Lovesick!
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Horowitz Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
+Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
+When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
 You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Get lost in this cosmic love fest hippie wedding NEXT Dress designer Alfred Angelo closing down!
 Are you losing your dress?
 Here's help… Show/Hide comments [ 0 ] Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.